SaiGuruInukurthi/Pallet-extractor-Gradient-generator/README.md

 1. **Upload Image**: Drag and drop an image or click to browse
 2. **Extract Colors**: The application automatically processes the image
-3. **View Results**: See the 5 dominant colors with their percentages
+3. **View Results**: See the dominant colors with their actual percentages (returns 3-5 colors based on what exists in the image)
 4. **Copy Colors**: Click any color box to copy the hex code to clipboard
 5. **Copy All**: Use the "Copy All" button to copy all hex codes at once

+### Important Notes

+- **Accurate Results**: The extractor only returns colors that actually exist in your image (≥0.5% frequency)
+- **Variable Count**: If your image has only 3 distinct colors, you'll get 3 colors, not 5 artificial ones
+- **True Percentages**: Percentages reflect actual pixel distribution in the image
+- **Noise Filtering**: Anti-aliasing artifacts and compression noise are automatically filtered out

 ### Supported Image Formats